protagonal/playtest/README.md

 wizard,$5,1
 ```

-In the example, playtest would print five copies of knave, two copies of queen, and one wizard.
+In the example, Playtest would print five copies of knave, two copies of queen, and one wizard.

 * `layers` specifies which named svg groups should be displayed.
 If a `layers` column is present, all layers are hidden unless explicitly listed in a given row.
 Multiple layers should be delimited by the pipe symbol (`|`).